SivaramAinkaran/Life-Insurance-Pricing-Tool/README.md

 **NOTE: This is a collaborative group project completed by 4 students**

-Creating a Pricing tool (as a Shiny App) for a large range of Insurance Products (conducted in RStudio)
+Creating a Pricing tool (as a Shiny App) for a large range of Insurance Products (conducted in R)

 A pricing tool application comparing premiums, reserves and visualising the progress of reserves over time for different insurance products.
 This tool was